DavidGir/HaggleHub/README.md

 ## Routes
  ### User/Login/Logout Routes:
- These routes are responsible for handling user authentification and user/admin authorization.
+ These routes are responsible for handling user authentication and user/admin authorization.

   ### Product Routes:
  These routes are responsible for product categorization, product updating, deletion and information(stock) modification, as in the case of use by admin.

  ### Message Routes:
- The reoutes primarily deal with messaging between user and admin.
+ The routes primarily deal with messaging between user and admin.
 Due to the nature of time, these messages are attached to product id.
-Should we have more resourcces, we would love to expand these routes to include sockets for live chat functionality.
+Should we have more resources, we would love to expand these routes to include sockets for live chat functionality.

 ### Middleware
  - morgan: HTTP request logger middleware.